 - Which measures support the transition to the vocational training system, which do not?

 - Is in-school-guidance perceived as more helpful compared to extracurricular guidance?

 - And are there differences between these students and those with similar competences from different school types?

-It is expected to get profound insights into educational trajectories of former students of special schools.
+It was expected to get profound insights into educational trajectories of former students of special schools.
 The dataset can be used as a German-wide reference data set to contextualize process-based data collected by the Federal Employment Agency.